 Zenrooms offers some of the best budget rooms in the city.
 Get a 15% discount when you use the code WANDERERA upon booking.
 I booked a stay in Gramercy Residences at Makati and the skyline view of Manila from there was amazing!

-In case you’re planning on booking via Airbnb, here’s a P2,200 ($44) discount on your first booking when you sign up on Airbnb via this link.
+In case you’re planning on booking via Airbnb, here’s a P2,200 ($44) discount on your first booking on us!

 What to Pack for Manila